Best Dry Fruits for Breastfeeding Moms

 It is newborns' primary source of nutrition.
 It is enriched with multiple vitamins and minerals, including protein, carbohydrates, fat, and other essential nutrients.

 The mammary glands, located on the chest of a human female, have this milk.
-These glands, called breasts, consist of tissue, fat, and connective tissue that contain the glands responsible for making milk for your baby.
+These glands, called breasts, consist of tissue, fat, and connective tissue that contain the glands responsible for making milk for your infant.

-The size of the Breast does not matter.
+The size of the breast does not matter.

-After your baby is born, hormones such as prolactin, oxytocin, and Serotonin signal your breasts to produce more milk.
+After your baby is born, hormones such as Prolactin, oxytocin, and Serotonin signal your breasts to produce more milk.

 Breastfeeding Mother Benefits